teejays/matchapi/README.md

 ### Starting the server
 The API can be setup using the following commands:
-1. Build the binary; `make build`
+1. Build the binary: `make build`
 2. Start the server: `make run`

 ## Documentation

 ### Entities & Endpoints
 There are two main entities in this server: _users_ and _likes_.
-The codebase,the two services and the API endpoints are structured around these.
+The codebase, services and the API endpoints are structured around them.

 #### **USER**

 A user object represents the basic user of the API.
 It is designed in a modular way so it can be broken down into editable and shareable parts.
-It is implemented in `service/user/v1`.
+It is implemented in the package `github.com/teejays/matchapi/service/user/v1`.
 It has the following API endpoints:

 - **POST** `/v1/user`: creates a new user and returns the newly created user object including the randomly generated ID: `curl localhost:8080/v1/user -d '{"FirstName":"Jon","LastName":"Doe", "Email": "jon.doe@email.com", "Gender": 1}'`

+- **PUT** `/v1/user`: update a user's profile and returns the newly updated profile.
+Sample request `curl -X "PUT" localhost:8080/<auth_user_id>/v1/user -d '{"FirstName":"Jack","LastName":"Dane", "Email": "jack.dane@email.com", "Gender": 3}'`

 - **GET** `/<auth_user_id>/v1/user`: provides user obejct of the authenticated user: `curl localhost:8080/<user_id>/v1/user`